kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

             10:1      error    too many blank lines (4 > 2)  (empty-lines)
             11:4      error    too many spaces inside braces  (braces)

        By  default, the output of yamllint is colored when run from a terminal, and pure text in other cases.
-Add the -f standard arguments to force non-colored out‐ put.
-Use the -f colored arguments to force colored output.
+Add the -f standard arguments to force non-colored output.
+Use the -f colored ar‐ guments to force colored output.

        Add the -f parsable arguments if you need an output format parsable by a machine (for instance for syntax highlighting in text editors).
 The output will then look like:

           file.yml:6:2: [warning] missing starting space in comment (comments) file.yml:57:1: [error] trailing spaces (trailing-spaces)